Risk Mitigation

 Dynamic Deposit/Withdraw Costs

 For example, a user can simultaneously open large long and short positions on a given market (using different wallets).
-The user can later close their winning position, taking a profit, then deposit in the pool and close their losing position, redeeming some of their losses.
+The user can later close their winning position, taking a profit, then deposit in the vault and close their losing position, redeeming some of their losses.

 Last updated